 React Native is a very popular mobile development framework thanks to its ability to simultaneously develop Android and iOS applications.
 It is especially helpful for engineers that may not be familiar with mobile frameworks but have experience with React for web applications.

 Unity is extremely popular in the mobile gaming industry, with many of the most popular games developed on the platform.
-As primarily a mobile gaming framework, its not surprising Unity showed the same trends out of the platforms included in our report.
-Mobile games often introduce new features rapidly to satisfy their users, which can lead to more errors instability.
+As primarily a mobile gaming framework, it’s not surprising Unity showed the same trends out of the platforms included in our report.
+Mobile games often introduce new features rapidly to satisfy their users, which can lead to more errors and instability.
 Feature flags and experiments to introduce new features to a subsegment of users will help improve app stability while minimizing the amount of bugs (or risk) introduced to your application’s entire user base.
 As an aside, we recently launched support for Unreal Engine earlier this year, however we were unable to use the data for this year’s report.
 We expect to see Unreal Engine as a platform listed next year.

 Each web-based application has its stability measured across multiple browsers.
 All customers experiencing errors in Google Chrome, Mozilla Firefox, Safari, or other browsers are included in the overall stability score of the application.